 The Energy Policy Act of 2005, Pub.
 L. No. 109-58, added Section 8(p)(1)(C) to the Outer Continental Shelf (OCS) Lands Act (OCSLA), which grants the Secretary of the Interior the authority to issue leases, easements, or rights-of-way on the OCS for the purpose of renewable energy development, including wind energy development.
 See 43 U.S.C. § 1337(p)(1)(C).
-The Secretary delegated this authority to the former Minerals Management Service (MMS), now BOEM.
-On April 22, 2009, BOEM promulgated final regulations implementing this authority at 30 CFR Part 585.
+The Secretary delegated this authority to the Minerals Management Service (MMS), now BOEM.
+On April 22, 2009, BOEM promulgated final regulations implementing this authority at 30 CFR Part 285.
+In October 2011, these regulations were revised to reflect bureau reorganization and reissued as 30 CFR Part 585.
 Under the renewable energy regulations, the issuance of leases and subsequent approval of wind energy development on the OCS is a staged decision-making process.
 A commercial lease gives the lessee the exclusive right to subsequently seek BOEM approval for the development of the leasehold.
 The lease does not grant the lessee the right to construct any facilities; rather, the lease grants the lessee the right to use the leased area to develop its plans.
 See 30 CFR 585.600 and 585.601.